tanoshiibot/watch-three.js/README.md

 * https://discoverthreejs.com/book Another introduction to three.js, there's also an Hello Cube ;

-* https://www.udemy.com/course/3d-programming-with-javascript-and-the-threejs-3d-library/ Udemy lessons that I wanted to take (but didn't).
+* https://www.udemy.com/course/3d-programming-with-javascript-and-the-threejs-3d-library/ Udemy lessons that I wanted to take (but didn't (but you should if you think it's worth because it most certainly is)).

 ### Thanks